cferdinandi/vanilla-js-toolkit/content/reference/classes/classList.md

 draft: false
 noTitle: false
 fullWidth: false
+description: "Add, remove, toggle, and check for classes on an element."
 polyfills: "Works back to IE10.
 [Extend back to IE8 with a polyfill.](/polyfills/classlist/)"
 weight: 10
 ---